State of Wisconsin

 7 CFR 273.11(f)

-Example 10 Maria lives in an RCAC.
+Example 12 Maria lives in an RCAC.
 Her service agreement shows she has no meals included in her cost of care, but she does have the option to select from various meal plans.
 She has opted to prepare all of her meals herself and not purchase any meal plan from the RCAC.
-She would be non-financially eligible for FoodShare.
+She is non-financially eligible for FoodShare.

-Example 11 John also lives in the same RCAC.
-He has opted to purchase one of the dinner meal plans from the RCAC.
-Because the meal plan is purchased separately from his cost of care and the plan provides less than 50% of his daily meals, he would also be non-financially eligible for FoodShare.
+Example 13 John lives in the same RCAC as Maria.
+He opted to purchase one of the dinner meal plans from the RCAC.
+Because the meal plan is purchased separately from his cost of care and the plan provides less than 50% of his daily meals, he is non-financially eligible for FoodShare.

-Example 12 Francis lives in an RCAC that does not offer the option to buy meal plans separately from the cost of care.
-Her meals are included in the monthly cost of care.
-She does not meet the non-financial eligibility criteria for FoodShare.
+Example 14 Francis lives in an RCAC that does not offer the option to buy meal plans separately from the cost of care.
+All her meals are included in the monthly cost of care.
+She is ineligible for FoodShare because she receives over 50% of her meals from the RCAC.

 3.2.1.6 Group Living Arrangement